nikoladimitroff/thralldom/ProjectThralldom/Docs/ProjectProposal/ProposalText.md

 The character of Ivan Kralicha:
 ![kralicha][kralicha]

-The character of Dr. Sokolov:
-![sokolov][sokolov]
+Ivan shooting at a *zaptie*
+![shooting][shooting]

 The town of Byala Cherkva:
 ![byala-cherkva][byala-cherkva]

-Bai Marko's house:
-![bai-marko][bai-marko]

 We are featuring a [help page][thralldom-help] and pause menu that allows the players to tweak several settings.

 ## Availability
 The game's website is http://thralldom.net.
 Currently, anyone can click the 'Play' button at the top left and check the game by himself as long as he has an updated and supported browser.
-We are using many of the latest features of HTML5 and unfortunately only Chrome and Firefox have full support for them.
-We are actively building polyfills for Internet Explorer 11 and only a few things remain.
+We are using many of the latest features of HTML5 and unfortunately only Internet Explorer 11, Firefox and Chrome are supported.
 As of this moment, we make no plans on supporting Opera and Safari.

 ## External validation
 We've conducted a small survey.
 Precisely 159 people filled the form we distributed amongst students, undergraduates and a small number of other adults.
 The results proved that the idea is worth our while: